cainesap/ivacs2024/_pages/programme.md

 * **Following the science: a study of the  Downing street Covid-19 press conferences** ; Richard Badger.
 * **Framing lithium to attract stakeholders: using CL to investigate language and Ecology** ; Carolina Amador-Moreno, Ana María Terrazas-Calero.
 * **FreeTxt: a corpus-based approach to bilingual free-text survey and questionnaire data analysis** ; Dawn Knight, Paul Rayson, Mo El-Haj, Nouran Khallaf, Ignatius Ezeani, Steve Morris.
-* **From scholarly treatise to kitchen guidance: A corpus analysis of lexical bundles** ; Emmanuel Mensah Bonsu.
 * **Hands-off data-driven learning for Chinese students of English at the basic-independent levels** ; Qianhui Sun.
 * **Impoliteness variation in Britain: a corpus-based study** ; Isolde van Dorst, Mathew Gillings, Jonathan Culpeper.
 * **Importance marking in EMI and L1 lectures** ; Katrien Deroey, Jane Helen Johnson.
-* **Inside Out: To What Extent Does Word Choice Relate to Attitude?
-A Corpus Assisted Discourse Analysis of Sexist Language Use and Sexist Ideology.** ; Alicia Huertas.
 * **Interactional Variation Online: Building and Analysing a Corpus of Virtual Workplace Meetings** ; Christopher Fitzgerald, Justin McNamara, Anne O'Keeffe, Dawn Knight, Geraldine Mark, Sandrine Peraldi, Tania Fahey Palma, Fiona Farr, Ben Cowan, Svenja Adolphs.
 * **Introducing data-driven learning into Chinese higher education EAP writing instructional settings** ; Jingwen Ou.
 * **Introducing the Corpus of New Speakers of Irish English** ; Joan O'Sullivan, Tamami Shimada.